History of geometry: Chinese geometry

-The Han dynasty (202 BC – 220 AD) period of China witnessed a new flourishing of mathematics.
+The Han dynasty (202 BCE – 220 CE) period of China witnessed a new flourishing of mathematics.
 One of the oldest Chinese mathematical texts to present geometric progressions was the Suàn shù shū of 186 BC, during the Western Han era.
-The mathematician, inventor, and astronomer Zhang Heng (78–139 AD) used geometrical formulas to solve mathematical problems.
-Although rough estimates for pi (π) were given in the Zhou Li (compiled in the 2nd century BC), it was Zhang Heng who was the first to make a concerted effort at creating a more accurate formula for pi.
+The mathematician, inventor, and astronomer Zhang Heng (78–139 CE) used geometrical formulas to solve mathematical problems.
+Although rough estimates for pi (π) were given in the Zhou Li (compiled in the 2nd century BCE), it was Zhang Heng who was the first to make a concerted effort at creating a more accurate formula for pi.
 Zhang Heng approximated pi as 730/232 (or approx 3.1466), although he used another formula of pi in finding a spherical volume, using the square root of 10 (or approx 3.162) instead.
-Zu Chongzhi (429–500 AD) improved the accuracy of the approximation of pi to between 3.1415926 and 3.1415927, with ^{355}⁄_{113} (密率, Milü, detailed approximation) and ^{22}⁄_{7} (约率, Yuelü, rough approximation) being the other notable approximation.
+Zu Chongzhi (429–500 CE) improved the accuracy of the approximation of pi to between 3.1415926 and 3.1415927, with ^{355}⁄_{113} (密率, Milü, detailed approximation) and ^{22}⁄_{7} (约率, Yuelü, rough approximation) being the other notable approximation.
 In comparison to later works, the formula for pi given by the French mathematician Franciscus Vieta (1540–1603) fell halfway between Zu's approximations.

 The Nine Chapters on the Mathematical Art

-The Nine Chapters on the Mathematical Art, the title of which first appeared by 179 AD on a bronze inscription, was edited and commented on by the 3rd century mathematician Liu Hui from the Kingdom of Cao Wei.
+The Nine Chapters on the Mathematical Art, the title of which first appeared by 179 CE on a bronze inscription, was edited and commented on by the 3rd century mathematician Liu Hui from the Kingdom of Cao Wei.
 This book included many problems where geometry was applied, such as finding surface areas for squares and circles, the volumes of solids in various three-dimensional shapes, and included the use of the Pythagorean theorem.
 The book provided illustrated proof for the Pythagorean theorem, contained a written dialogue between of the earlier Duke of Zhou and Shang Gao on the properties of the right angle triangle and the Pythagorean theorem, while also referring to the astronomical gnomon, the circle and square, as well as measurements of heights and distances.
 The editor Liu Hui listed pi as 3.141014 by using a 192 sided polygon, and then calculated pi as 3.14159 using a 3072 sided polygon.
 This was more accurate than Liu Hui's contemporary Wang Fan, a mathematician and astronomer from Eastern Wu, would render pi as 3.1555 by using ^{142}⁄_{45}.
 Liu Hui also wrote of mathematical surveying to calculate distance measurements of depth, height, width, and surface area.
 In terms of solid geometry, he figured out that a wedge with rectangular base and both sides sloping could be broken down into a pyramid and a tetrahedral wedge.
 He also figured out that a wedge with trapezoid base and both sides sloping could be made to give two tetrahedral wedges separated by a pyramid.
 Furthermore, Liu Hui described Cavalieri's principle on volume, as well as Gaussian elimination.
 From the Nine Chapters, it listed the following geometrical formulas that were known by the time of the Former Han dynasty (202 BCE - 9 CE).